 Article 22- Protection against arrest and detention in certain cases.

 RIGHT AGAINST EXPLOITATION: ART.23 & ART.
 24

-Article 23- Prohibition of traffic in human beings and forced labour.
+Article 23- Prohibition of traffic in human beings and forced labor.

-Article 24- Prohibition of employment of children in factories and mines under age of 14.
+Article 24- Prohibition of employment of children in factories and mines under age 14.

 RIGHT TO FREEDOM OF RELIGION: ART.25 TO ART.
 28

 Article 25- Freedom of conscience and free profession, practice, and propagation of religion.